 any concerns about these matters after arrival at EC Australia, should contact the Centre Director.

 b) Information provided may be made available to Commonwealth and State agencies and the TPS Administrator of the Tuition Protection Service; firstname.lastname@example.org, as part of our obligations under the ESOS Act 2000 and the National Code.

 c) Each student must notify EC Australia of any change in their contact details or residential address and who to contact in emergency situations within 7 days of arrival or within 7 days of any change to these details whilst the student is enrolled in the course.

 d) All courses offering fewer than 24 lessons (20 hours) per week are not available to student visa holders.

 e) EC Australia delivers English language courses on behalf of Study Group Australia Pty Limited trading as Embassy English, CRICOS Provider Code: 01682E.

 f) Any school-aged dependants accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.

 g) Average living expenses Australia: AUD20,290 per year.

-h) The student is responsible for keeping a copy of the written agreement (offer letter, acceptance, terms and conditions) as supplied by EC, and receipts of any payments of tuition fees or non-tuition fees.
+h) The student is responsible for keeping a copy of the written agreement (offer letter, acceptance, terms and conditions) as supplied by EC Australia, and receipts of any payments of tuition fees or non-tuition fees.

 i) This written agreement, and the right to make complaints and seek appeals of decisions and action under various processes, does not affect the rights of the student to take action under the Australian Consumer Law if the Australian Consumer Law applies.